blocktrron/gluon/docs/user/site.rst

     deployments of low-flash devices are required).

 GLUON_FEATURES
     Defines a list of features to include.
-The feature list is used to generate the default package set.
+Depending on the device, the feature list defined from this value is combined with the feature list for either the standard or the tiny featureset.
+The resulting feature list is used to generate the default package set.

+GLUON_FEATURESET_STANDARD_FEATURES
+    Defines a list of additional features to include for devices with the standard featureset.

+GLUON_FEATURESET_TINY_FEATURES
+    Defines a list of additional features to include for devices with the standard featureset.

 GLUON_SITE_PACKAGES
     Defines a list of packages which should be installed in addition to the